-- Our audit focused on where the Group made subjective judgements; for example, significant accounting estimates involving assumptions and inherently uncertain future events. - Our audit included procedures over the Group's system migration, including testing the data migration, evaluating and testing the design and operating effectiveness of certain automated and IT dependent controls
+Our audit focused on where the Group made subjective judgements; for example,

+- judgements; for example, significant accounting estimates involving assumptions and inherently uncertain future events. - Our audit included procedures over the Group's system migration, including testing the data migration, evaluating and testing the design and operating effectiveness of certain automated and IT dependent controls.